Planning an Event

 Logistics and Planning

-Event presenters/planners are responsible for creating their own promotional materials for the event.
+- Event presenters/planners are responsible for creating their own promotional materials for the event.
 The committee logo should appear somewhere on any promotional materials (e.g., posters, programs, tickets, etc.).
 Please credit the committee for its sponsorship on all promotional materials.
-The logo is available in three sizes: large, medium and small.
+The logo is available for download.

 Other Important Issues

-The committee chair must be notified immediately if an event has been cancelled.
+- The committee chair must be notified immediately if an event has been canceled.